MicrosoftDocs/EMDocs/EMDocs/Solutions/ems-govt-service-description.md

 - Azure Information Protection:

-  - Please visit the Azure Information Protection Premium page within the Azure Government documentation site for a list of features that are currently not available.
+  - Please visit the [Azure Information Protection Premium page](ems-aip-premium-govt-service-description.md) within the Azure Government documentation site for a list of features that are currently not available.

 - Azure Active Directory:

-  - Documentation site for a list of features that are currently not available in Azure Government.
+  - Please visit the [Azure Active Directory Premium page](/azure/azure-government/documentation-government-services-securityandidentity#azure-active-directory-premium-p1-and-p2) of the Azure Government Documentation site for a list of features that are currently not available in Azure Government.